Equipping You to Serve the Church Wherever God Calls You

 “For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.” – Romans 12: 4-5

 Building on a foundation of personal character development, this course will overview theological and philosophical essentials for effective leadership.
-Biblical leadership is defined and explored as students learn how God has uniquely created them for leadership.
-The role of team and community will also be explored as students learn strategies for effective team-based ministry.
+Students will learn how God has uniquely created them for leadership and how to utilize strategies for team building, conflict management and leading change.

 Continuing the development of leadership skills, this course focuses on practical skills needed to be an effective leader, citing Biblical examples and principles.
 Students will learn how to utilize strategies for vision casting, strategic programming, leading change, and conflict management.